-Thank you for joining me again.
+Thank you for joining me again for the How to Draw a Dog in Colored Pencils series.
 The portrait of this black Bouvier is coming along very nicely.
 The color is beginning to take shape and the hair looks more like hair every day.

 This is the fourth part in a five-part series describing how I’m layering several colors to create a natural, realistic black.
 If you missed any of the previous articles or would like to review them, here are the links.